 Generally, vehicles with salvage titles may only be licensed after they've been repaired and have passed a structural integrity inspection administered by a provincial licensing body.
 Vehicles with a non-repairable salvage title may never be licensed in Canada and may only be used for parts or scrap.

 Please note: any vehicle you'd like to import into Canada must have a title.
-Some vehicles are sold with a bill of sale only.
+Some vehicles are sold with a Purchase Agreement document only.
 These vehicles may not be able to be imported.
-If a bill of sale is the only document available, it'll be listed as the Title Type in the auction's Lot Details.
+If the Purchase Agreement Documents are the only document available, it'll be listed as the Title Type in the auction's Lot Details.

-To find more information about exporting vehicles out of the US and importing vehicles into Canada, please review the US Customs export requirements and the CBSA entry requirements.
+To find more information about exporting vehicles out of the US and importing vehicles into Canada, please review the US Customs Requirements and the CBSA entry requirements.